cilium/cilium/Documentation/contributing/testing/ci.rst

 The configuration for this job is contained within ``ginkgo.Jenkinsfile``.

-It first runs unit tests using docker-compose using a YAML located at ``test/docker-compose.yaml``.

-The next steps happens in parallel:
+The job runs the following steps in parallel:

     - Runs the single-node e2e tests using the Docker runtime.
     - Runs the multi-node Kubernetes e2e tests against the latest default